Malaise era: End of the era

 As the industry adapted to new emissions, efficiency and safety demands and the fuel crisis receded, vehicle performance began to increase again as technologies matured: onboard computers, electronic fuel injection, three-way catalytic converter and modern oxygen sensors enabled greater raw performance and less hobbling emission controls.
-Writing for Hagerty, Rob Sass argues that the era ended between 1985—when American commercial sports cars such as the Ford Mustang and Buick Regal reached the 200 hp mark again—and 1987, when the U.S. national speed limit was raised from 55 mph (a fuel-saving measure enacted in 1974) to 65 mph.
-Design-wise, the "boxy" look characteristic of Malaise-era cars would gradually be replaced by a more aerodynamic approach to styling beginning with the 1983 Buick and Pontiac lines, the success of the Ford Taurus marking a turning point in the mid-late 1980s.
-The last remnant of the Malaise-era look, the Ford LTD Crown Victoria, was discontinued after the 1991 model year.
+Writing for Hagerty, Rob Sass argues that the era ended between 1985—when American commercial sports cars such as the Ford Mustang and Buick Regal reached the 200 hp mark again—and 1987, when the U.S. national speed limit was raised from 55 mph, a fuel-saving measure enacted in 1974, to 65 mph.

+Design-wise, the "boxy" look characteristic of Malaise-era cars was gradually replaced by a more aerodynamic approach to styling beginning with the 1983 Buick and Pontiac lines, the success of the Ford Taurus marking a turning point in the mid-late 1980s.
+The last remnants of the Malaise-era look, the Ford LTD Crown Victoria and the Cadillac Brougham, were discontinued after the 1991 and the 1992 model years, respectively.